NDIC assures Nigerians of safety of bank deposits

 “We want the general public to know and reflect always that their deposits are safe and that in the unusual event of a bank failure, the NDIC is here to protect them, especially the small savers,’’ he said.

-He, however, advised depositors to ensure that their phones have strong password and avoid sharing their bank mobile app password with third parties.
+He, however, advised depositors to ensure that their phones have a strong passwords and avoid sharing their bank mobile app password with third parties.

 He was represented by the First Deputy President of ECCIMA, Mr Odega Jideonwu.